 That all changed when, w/ assistance from the Colorado Dragon Boat Festival (CDBF), a small, avid group of local dragon boat enthusiasts (including two of our coaches, Michael J. Boyd and Tom Ging) formed a racing association to facilitate dragon boating on a year-around basis.
 This organization is now known as the Dragonboat Racing Association of Colorado, or DRACO (latin for “Dragon”).
 To help facilitate this group’s objectives, CDBF acquired two dragon boats in the spring of 2007 .

 At present, DRACO conducts its dragon boat training sessions at two venues.
-During the summer season (roughly May through October), “on-the-water” outdoor practices are held at Lake Arbor in Arvada, using two 10-man dragon boats acquired in 2012.
+During the summer season (roughly May through October), “on-the-water” outdoor practices are held on Sloan’s Lake in Arvada.
 Off season / early season indoor sessions are held in the swimming pool at the Wheat Ridge Recreation Center, using a pool paddling simulator designed and constructed by Coach Michael Boyd.
 DRACO has the benefit of several coaches who have taken Dragon Boat Canada certification training.
-Pickering, Ontario to complete their advanced DBC Level II Competitive courses.
 Coach Michael Boyd traveled to Pickering, Ontario to complete his advanced DBC Level II (Competitive Team) certification, and also had the honor of being the first Colorado paddler to ever try out for and be selected to compete on a Team USA crew in the IDBF Dragon Boat World Championships.
+(He has now been selected twice, and was most recently part of the Team USA Senior C Open crew that won four gold medals in the 2019 World Championships in Thailand.)

 DRACO provides coaching and paddling opportunities for all ages and ability levels.
 Please let us know if you are interested in paddling with DRACO, or if you would be interested in providing charitable support to our organization.